Authored by the expert who managed and guided the team behind the Japan Property Pack

 Where are infrastructure projects boosting demand in Osaka in 2026?

-As of early 2026, the top areas in Osaka where major infrastructure projects are boosting housing demand include Konohana-ku (near the new Yumeshima Metro station), the Umeda/Umekita redevelopment corridor, and neighborhoods along the future Naniwasuji Line route such as Namba and Shin-Imamiya.
+As of early 2026, the areas in Osaka where infrastructure projects are having the biggest impact on housing demand are Konohana-ku and the bay-side corridor (thanks to the new Chuo Line extension), and the Namba/JR Namba/Shin-Imamiya stretch along the future Naniwasuji Line route.

 What do locals and insiders say the market feels like in Osaka?